TheDevelolper/Event-Sourcing-Harness/DocFx/docs/guides/authentication/authentication-client-secret-setup.md

 ## 🔐 Authentication Client Secret Setup

 This document explains how to configure the **authentication client secret** for the application.

-The app expects to read the client secret from an environment variable specified in its settings.
+The app expects to read the client secret from an environment variable on the host machine.

 ---